jbmilgrom/google-product-categories-openai/README.md

 # Using OpenAI Model gpt-3.5-turbo and Google Product Categories to Classify Websites

 Starting with a URL, the application retrieves an html document, parses out metadata and categorizes the corresponding website according to the Google Product Categories [Taxonomy](https://www.google.com/basepages/producttype/taxonomy.en-US.txt) (GPCs) using OpenAI.
-In my testing, it has shown to be shockingly accurate at transforming semi-structured web metadata into structured data, mapping product websites[^1] to an applicable GPC and non-product websites[^2] to `null`.
+It transforms semi-structured web metadata into structured data, mapping product websites[^1] to an applicable GPC and non-product websites[^2] to `null`.

 ## Supported Models